-Do I need to take the SAT to become a Finalist?
-What about the ACT?
+Do I need to take the SAT or ACT to become a Finalist?

 Can a high ACT score be a confirming score?

-How high of a score do I need for a confirming score?
+How high of an SAT score do I need for a confirming score?

 The confirming score is determined each year by NMSC and is calculated in the same way as the PSAT Selection Index.
 The confirming score is set nationally, so it does not matter what Semifinalist cutoff you met.
-The confirming SAT Selection Index (SSI) generally falls at or just below the Commended cutoff.
-This means that students with SSIs of 214 or higher are generally “safe.”
+The confirming SAT Selection Index (SSI) generally falls at or near the Commended cutoff.
+For the class of 2020, Compass has heard that the confirming score cutoff is 212.

 You cannot determine your SSI directly from your total score.
 One student scoring 1400 might have a high enough SSI, whereas another student with a 1400 might fall short.
 You must know your ERW and Math scores.

-You can use any SAT score from the fall of your sophomore year to December of your senior year.
+You can use any SAT or ACT score from the fall of your sophomore year to December of your senior year.
 This means that you could have received an SAT confirming score even before taking the PSAT/NMSQT.
-NMSC has not yet announced test date ranges or cutoffs for ACT confirming scores.
-The class of 2019 can ONLY achieve a confirming score on the SAT.
+NMSC recommends that you not wait until the December test date.

 No. NMSC will use your highest scores, but will not superscore across test dates.

 If I have achieved a confirming score, is there any reason to shoot for a higher score?

 The requirement for a confirming score is simply true or false when applying to become a Finalist.
 However, your test scores are used to evaluate you during the scholarship phase of the competition.
 Depending on your goals, you may want to optimize your score.